AwrodHaghiTabrizi/UMARV-CV-ScenePerception/README.md

 # UMARV-CV-ScenePerception

-A research and development platform for the University of Michigan's Autonomous Robotic Vehicle (UMARV) Computer Vision team to solve the understanding of a road scene
+A research and development platform for the University of Michigan's Autonomous Robotic Vehicle (UMARV) Computer Vision team to solve the understanding of a road scene.

 ## Models vs Algorithms